opportus/object-mapper/README.md

 > An abstraction layer is a way of hiding the working details of a subsystem, allowing the separation of concerns to facilitate interoperability and platform independence.

-The more the *root* system has layers (say an application), the more it has data representations, the more it has to transform data from one representation to another.
+The more the *root* system has isolated layers (say an application), the more it has data representations, the more it has to transform data from one representation to another.

 Think for exemple of the Clean Architecture: